Dental Implants – Itasca, IL

 The 4-Step Dental Implant Process

-- Initial Dental Implant Consultation: You will first meet with your implant dentist to discuss your candidacy for treatment.
-It is during this visit that you will learn if you require any preliminary treatments such as bone grafting, periodontal therapy, or tooth extraction before receiving your dental implants.
+You will first meet with your implant dentist to discuss your candidacy for treatment.
+It is during this visit that you will learn if there are any issues standing between you and your fully restored smile.
+If you require any preliminary treatments such as bone grafting, periodontal therapy, or tooth extraction before receiving your dental implants, we will help you through the process.
+Getting necessary prework done beforehand can help ensure the long-term success of your implants.

-- Dental Implant Surgery: Once you are cleared for surgery, we will refer you to a local dental implant specialist who will perform the minor oral procedure.
-After administering local anesthesia, small incisions are made in the gums where the dental implants will be put into place.
+Once you are cleared for surgery, we will refer you to a local dental implant specialist who will perform the minor oral procedure.
+The specialist may wish to meet with you to answer your questions about the surgery.
+For the procedure itself, after local anesthesia, small incisions are made in the gums where the dental implants will be put into place.
+The posts are then inserted into the jawbone.

-- Dental Implant Osseointegration/Abutment: After the gum tissue is closed and the procedure is complete, you will return home to heal for 3-6 months.
-During this time, osseointegration must occur, which involves the fusing of dental implants and bone.
-After you’ve fully healed, you’ll return to have small abutments attached to the tops of your implants.
+After the gum tissue is closed and the procedure is complete, you will return home to heal.
+The gum tissue should heal within a week of the procedure, but the more important process takes longer.
+For 3-6 months, osseointegration must occur, which involves the fusing of dental implants and bone.
+After you’ve fully healed, you’ll return to our office to have small abutments attached to the tops of your implants.
+Abutments are basically the connection piece between the post and your restoration.

 Benefits of Dental Implants